Zwivel's Complete Guide to Lip Injections and Implants: Techniques, Cost, and Recovery

 You might be a good candidate for lip augmentation if:

-- You like how your lips look but want to enhance their appearance.
+- You like how your lips look but want to enhance their volume.

-- Your lips have thinned out and you want them to look full and alluring.
+- Your lips have thinned out due to aging and you want them to look full and alluring.

 - Your lips have lost definition.

 - You have wrinkles around your mouth, possibly due to smoking or sun damage.

 This guide covers everything you need to know about lip augmentation, from providing an overview of the various techniques to consulting with a plastic surgeon, undergoing the procedure, aftercare, recovery and long-term outcomes.

 - An overview of lip enhancement techniques

 - Injectable lip fillers